yusiZou/zalda/README.md

 # Research questions
 In this project we want to figure out:

+- With whom does she communicate most?
+What are their position?
 - What countries are mostly mentioned in the emails?
 - What is the time series relation between the global events and the emails?
-- What sentiment and emotion are expressed in the emails?
-- To whom does she communicate most?
-What are their position?
-- What are the key words in these emails?
+- Is her attitude positive or negative in the emails?
+How is her attitude to the other countries?
-- What topics do they discuss?
+- What topics does she discuss?

 # Dataset